AdobeDocs/platform-learn.en/help/platform/privacy/using-privacy-services-ui.md

 thumbnail: 336079.png
 ---

-# Using the Privacy Service UI
+# Using Privacy Service UI

 Learn how to create privacy requests in the UI and monitor/review their status in the dashboard.